Collecting Phantom Rings

 Shortly afterward, another US based company called Planet Studios marketed a pair of Phantom rings in silver [Good Mark and Skull Mark].
 This set came in special ring boxes with The Phantom inscribed on the inside.
 They could be purchased by ordering directly from the company or through your local comic store.
 Although, the band was thinner than the Stabur ring, these were considered to be the best designed and the best packaged Phantom rings ever.
 The Skull and Good Mark designs were reminiscent of the illustrations by legendary Phantom artist, Sy Barry.
 These were the rings shown on the A&E Phantom Biography in 1996.

-Prior to the release of the 1996 Phantom movie by Paramount Studios, a small toy company called Street Players marketed cheaply made “chunky” style Skull and Good mark rings of cast iron which were distributed at the pre screenings of the film in NY.
+Prior to the release of the 1996 Phantom movie by Paramount Studios, a small toy company called Street Players marketed cheaply made “chunky” style Skull and Good mark rings of cast iron which were distributed at the pre screenings of the film in New York, USA (see above).
 The company also produced two Phantom action figures.
 In the figure containing the Phantom on the skull throne, these rings were included as a bonus.
 It is interesting to note that these same two rings were sold as a set in Australia and came packaged on a four by four “blister” pack card with a painted image of Billy Zane’s head in mask and cowl.

-An Australia fast food chain called “Hungry Jacks” (relative of US Burger King) produced a plastic “glow in the dark ring” This skull ring was similar in design to the “chunky” skull ring produced by the Street Players company.
+An Australia fast food chain called “Hungry Jacks” (relative of US Burger King) produced a plastic “glow in the dark ring” (see above).
+This skull ring was similar in design to the “chunky” skull ring produced by the Street Players company.

 In early 2003 the Swedish comic group called Egmont released a newly designed and well made skull and good mark set of Phantom rings.
 The rings came as a premium along with a purchase of two separate Swedish Phantom comics.
 More detailed than earlier Swedish Phantom rings, each had a round contour to follow the curve of the finger.

-The above is a very small history of Phantom Rings and should be used as a staring point only, in what is a rich history of Phantom rings produced around the globe, please check back regularly as new images and information is added.
+The above is a very small history of Phantom Rings and should be used as a staring point only, in what is a rich history of Phantom rings produced around the world, please check back regularly as new images and information is added.

-Captain Action Flicker Rings – USA
+Captain Action Flicker Rings

 Sterling Silver Phantom Ring

-Glenwood Ltd Hong Kong – New Zealand
+Glenwood Ltd Hong Kong

 Overstreet Price Guide – 1995